-Note: This is the LAST post in the current series of posts related to the attributes of God.
-Apart from the introductory post on why we should study the attributes of God, we have covered a total of 12 attributes of God (this post included).
+Note: This is the LAST post in the current series of posts related to the attributes of God (total of 12 posts including this one).
 Here are the links to the previous posts (Why Study the Attributes of God, The Holiness of God, The Power of God, The Presence of God, The Knowledge of God, The Fatherhood of God, The Love of God, The Wisdom of God, The Wrath of God, The Faithfulness of God, The Sovereignty of God).

 When God revealed himself to Moses, he proclaimed his attributes in this way, “The LORD, the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness” [Ex 34:6].
 Did you notice that phrase, “slow to anger?”
 That is the definition of God’s patience.
 It is that attribute of God whereby he does not punish people right away but often withholds his judgment even for a long period of time.

 A. W. Pink, in his book titled, “Attributes of God” quotes Stephen Charnock’s words on God’s patience in this manner: “It is a part of the Divine goodness and mercy, yet differs from both.
 God being the greatest goodness, hath the greatest mildness; mildness is always the companion of true goodness, and the greater the goodness, the greater the mildness.
 Who so holy as Christ, and who so meek?
 Gods slowness to anger is a branch of His mercy: “the Lord is full of compassion, slow to anger” (Ps.
 145:8)” [Kindle Edition, Locations 838-843].

 References to God’s Patience in the Old Testament.

 Numbers 14:18 “The Lord is slow to anger, abounding in love and forgiving sin and rebellion.”